onemtc/wth-fork/045-InfraAsCode-Bicep/Student/Bicep-Challenge-05.md

 ## Tips

-- For a Linux VM, you can use an admin password or an SSH key to control access to the VM.
-It is common (and a recommended practice) to use an SSH key with Linux instead of an admin password.
-If you are not familiar with Linux, we recommend using an admin password for this hack to keep things simple and focus on learning ARM Bicep templates.
+- Yes, it's generally best practices for a Linux VM to use an SSH key.
+But for this exercise, we want you to use an admin password to demostrate integrating with a Key Vault.
 - You may need to open additional ports to connect to your VM depending on which OS you deployed.
 - You will need to supply your VM with a Public IP address or use the Azure Bastion service to connect to it.